Updated: Jul 11

 For example, if you want your business to grow and you want to step into a CEO type of role in the next year years, you might consider some of the following goals that will allow you to get closer to that vision:

 a.
-Grow top line (gross) revenue by 30% in 2022 to support future growth
+Grow top line (gross) revenue by 30% to support future growth

 c.
 Streamline and document all processes so future employees can easily be trained and free up your time to run the business